I2Cvb/data_balancing/README.md

     |  |- raw/               # raw data, will not be altered
     |  +- clean/             # cleaned data, will not be altered once created
     |
+    |- pipeline/             # The different pipeline used for the study
+    |  +- feature-classification  # pipeline to perform the classification
+    |
     |- results               # all output from workflows and analyses
     |  |- figures/           # graphs, likely designated for manuscript figures
     |  +- pictures/          # diagrams, images, and other non-graph graphics
     |
     |- scratch/              # temporary files that can be safely deleted or lost
+    |
+    |- script/               # scripts used to run on the cluster
+    |
     |- src/                  # any programmatic code
     |
     |- Makefile              # executable Makefile for this study, if applicable